-Author, Consultant, Speaker and Psychotherapist
+Author, Consultant, Speaker, and Psychotherapist

 Licensed Marriage & Family Therapist,